Online Computation with Untrusted Advice: A warm-up: the ski rental problem

-Our algorithm $A_k$ is slightly different from the one proposed in~\cite{NIPS2018_8174}, which buys on day $\lceil B/k \rceil$ if the advice is $1$ and is shown to be $(1+k/B,1+B/k)$-competitive.
+It is worth noting that algorithm $A_k$ is slightly different from the one proposed in~\cite{NIPS2018_8174}.
+The latter buys on day $\lceil B^2/k \rceil$ if the advice is $1$ and on day $k$ if the advice is $0$, choosing $\lambda=k/B$ to match their notation, and in~\cite{NIPS2018_8174} it is shown to be $(1+k/B,1+B/k)$-competitive.
 More importantly, we show that $A_k$ is Pareto-optimal in the space of all deterministic online algorithms with advice of {\em any size}.
 This implies that more than a single bit of advice will not improve the tradeoff between the trusted and untrusted competitive ratios.

 \begin{theorem} For any deterministic $(1+\frac{k-1}{B},w)$-competitive algorithm A, with $1 \leq k \leq B$, with advice of any size, it holds that $w \geq 1+\frac{B-1}{k}$. \end{theorem}